ThatGuySam/vumbnail/examples/youtube-thumbnails/README.md

 <!-- Syntax Languages - https://github.com/github/linguist/blob/master/vendor/README.md -->
 # How to show Youtube Thumbnails with Vumbnail

-This example shows how to get thumbnails for Unlisted Vimeo Thumbnails that require an extra secret url part.
+This example shows how to get thumbnails for Youtube Thumbnails.

-Keep in mind that your video secret will be visible to anyone who can view you app code or see requests made.
+Keep in mind you can also get Youtube Thumbnails directly from [Youtube](https://stackoverflow.com/a/20542029/1397641), this just provides an alternative method with a simpler structure and may deliver better performance in certain contexts.

 ## URL Example